CodeMaster7000/Holi-2025/README.md

 # Holi 2025

-A belated Happy Holi to all those celebrating!
+An HTML and CSS Holi artwork.
+Belated Holi wishes to all those celebrating!